• Results (6,371)

 Model Canoe3635/1 a-c

-Model sturgeon-nosed bark canoe (part a) with two wooden paddles (parts b-c).
-Canoe hull has a long, pointed bow and stern, creating sharp angles towards opening.
-Body is shaped with rib and slat frames; lashed together with bark and plant fibre.
-Metal wire along underside of stern; small hide tie towards middle of canoe along left side.
-One thwart across middle of canoe opening.
+Model sturgeon-nosed bark canoe (part a) with two model wooden paddles (parts b-c).
+Canoe hull has a long, pointed bow and stern, creating sharp angles at the opening.
+The body is shaped with rib and slat frames, lashed together with bark and plant fibre.
+There is metal wire along the underside of the stern, and a small hide tie towards the middle of canoe (left side).
+There is one thwart across the middle of the canoe opening.
 Paddles have rectangular blades with flattened handles; designs painted in light red and dark blue across front and back of blades.
 Smaller paddle (part b) has connected diamonds with crosses through them on front; horizontal stripes across back.
-Larger paddle (part c) has zigzags painted and incised across front of blade; chevrons done across back.
+Larger paddle (part c) has zigzags painted and incised across front of blade; chevrons across back.

 Culture